Table of Contents hide

 - Direct Connect lets you establish

-- Dedicated Connection: A 1G or 10G physical Ethernet connection associated with a single customer through AWS.
+- Dedicated Connection: A 1G, 10G, or 100G physical Ethernet connection associated with a single customer through AWS.

 - Hosted Connection: A 1G or 10G physical Ethernet connection that an AWS Direct Connect Partner provisions on behalf of a customer.

-- Private virtual interface – to access an VPC using private IP addresses.
+- Private virtual interface – to access a VPC using private IP addresses.

 - Public virtual interface – to access all AWS public services using public IP addresses.